kir-dev/cmsch/README.md

   modify to make the config cleaner
 - **Select the correct Kubernetes context:** `kubectl config use-context <context>`
 - Run `helm upgrade --install cmsch-<instance name> --values <path-to-your.yaml> ./helm/cmsch`
-- If you need to change a value, or update the config, run the command above and everything updates automagically
+- If you need to change a value or update the config, run the command above and everything updates automagically
 - If you want to delete the instance, run `helm delete cmsch-<instance name>`

 ### Set up push notifications